 School materials such as books, pencils, papers, etc., are given to children as part of the program.
 Healthy and nutritious meals for lunches and snacks are also complimentary.
 Sometimes, there is a message from school to bring a small snack for kids, usually when kids are going to a special event or younger kids who have a long day in school.
 More youthful kids in Finland are used to six meals a day: breakfast, morning snack, lunch, day snack, dinner, and evening snack.

 Near your home

-Preschool is usually organized within the daycares or school premises.
+Preschool is organized within the daycares or school premises.
 Some parents can opt for their children to be homeschooled if qualified and accepted by the government or municipality.
-This is usually the case for mothers who organized a small daycare at home, and their kids are in preschool, or when the school is new and still needs a few years to be certified by the municipality.
-If you live in a secluded area, parents can apply for public transportation.
+It is usually the case for mothers who organize a small daycare at home, and their kids are in preschool or when the school is new and still needs a few years to be certified by the municipality.
+Parents can apply for public transportation if they live in a secluded area.

-The aim is to teach children in accordance to their age and abilities and let them have the basic skills and capabilities.
-They usually do craft projects where they learn about their environment and the society, and develop their basic skills to become independent students.
-This is why there are no tests and no ranking policy in the primary school system.
+The aim is to teach children according to their age and abilities and let them have the basic skills and capabilities.
+They usually do craft projects to learn about their environment and society and develop their basic skills to become independent students.
+There are no tests and no ranking policies in the primary school system.
 The teachers are involved in planning the curriculum for the students.

 Short school days